It's easy to recycle your food waste and stop it going to landfill.

 All food scraps can go in your kitchen caddy, as well as lawn clippings, weeds and garden prunings.

 Only bags clearly marked as compostable are suitable to place in your green organics bin.
 Plastic bags, and bags that are labelled degradable, are not suitable as they don't break down in compost.

-You can grab a free kitchen caddy at our Civic Centre (Woodville) or any of our five Libraries, just drop-in during opening hours and bring some ID to show you are a CCS resident.
+You can grab a free kitchen caddy at our Civic Centre (Woodville) or any of our five Libraries, just drop-in during opening hours and bring some ID to show you are a Charles Sturt resident.

 Read more about how to use your kitchen caddy and compostable bags.

 Worm farms are a great alternative to composting for people with small gardens.
 Worm farms can be kept inside, outside, on a balcony or in the shed.
 Worm farms are an excellent way of dealing with most food scraps.